callaunchpad/phodexr/README.md

 │  ├─ models/
 ```

+#### Repository Setup

+We will use virtual environments to help isolate all the packages and versions used by this project.
+The following steps walk through creating and using a virtual environment.

+1. Create the virutal environment by running `python3 -m venv ./venv`.
+This creates a new folder called venv that houses your virtual environment.
+2. Activate the virutal environment by running `source ./venv/bin/activate`.
+You are now inside an environment isolated from your global python installation.
+3. Install the required dependencies by running `pip install -r requirements.txt`.
+4. Allow `run.sh` to be executed by running `chmod +x run.sh`
+4. Verify installation is working by running `./run.sh --epochs 1 train_cnn`.
+5. Deactivate virtual environment by running `deactivate`.

 #### App Folder

 The app folder contains a react app boostrapped using create-react-app with the TypeScript template.
 This will house the code for the final deliverable.